invoiceninja/invoiceninja.github.io/source/docs/tasks.md

 # Tasks

 *Tasks* represent small to medium sized jobs or services performed for a client, and are suited perfectly for services rendered with an hourly rate.
 Tasks enable you to track your time on the job, with stopwatch-like functions baked into your tasks, and you can track and record hours across as many date and time periods as you need to.
 You can assign tasks to a project, in order to keep track of the various jobs involved in it, or leave them as standalone small jobs.
 Tasks can be added to a clients invoice independently, or in bulk when you create an invoice out of the project record itself.
-Tasks also allow you to assign an admin portal *User* to them, to maintain accountability and responsibility for the work associated with them.
+Tasks also allow you to assign an admin portal User to them, to maintain accountability and responsibility for the work associated with them.

-The *Tasks* module is powerful, especially when used in combination with *Projects* and *Expenses*, and very useful to any service-based business.
+The *Tasks* module is powerful, especially when used in combination with Projects and Expenses, and very useful to any service-based business.

-## Tasks Module View
+## Overview

-When you first select the *Tasks* module from the navigation menu on the left hand side, by default you will see the table view of all available tasks, where you can customize columns, and sorting of the tasks in the list.

-When viewing the *Tasks* module in table view, you can change the column layout and add/remove columns to the table with the "Columns" button at the bottom right corner of the screen.
-In addition to filters for "Active", "Archived", and "Deleted" task records, you can also filter by a task's status "Invoiced" for anything billed to a client already, "Logged" for tasks not yet billed and not in progress at the moment, and "Running" for tasks that are currently in progress and counting time on the clock.

-Unique to the *Tasks* module, is an alternative viewing mode, a board view, to visualize your active tasks with.
-On the top bar and near the left corner of the *Tasks* view you will see the buttons to create a task ("Plus" symbol), to enter multi-select mode ("Checkbox" symbol), and third, the unique board view button (A small white box, with two vertical bars inside).
-In the board view, you will find tasks sorted into vertical lists by their task status, appearing like notes stuck to a board.
-Hover over a task 'note' (or select the kebab menu button on mobile) to either view, edit, or delete the task.
-Clicking directly on the task 'note' will enable you to quickly edit the name of the note.
-You can also press and hold a note to drag and drop it into another status column, changing the status of the task quickly and easily.
-This highly visual view mode for tasks can help you manage your work better.
+The Tasks module allows you to easily manage and organize your tasks within the software application.

+### Table View

+- By default, the Tasks module opens to the table view, where you can see all available tasks.
+- Customize the columns and sort the tasks in the list to suit your needs.
+- Use the 'Columns' button at the bottom right corner of the screen to add or remove columns from the table.
+- Filter tasks by their status: "Active", "Archived", "Deleted", "Invoiced", "Logged", and "Running".

+### Board View

+- The Tasks module also offers an alternative viewing mode, the board view.
+- Use the board view to visualize your active tasks in a highly visual way.
+- Tasks are sorted into vertical lists by their status, and appear like notes stuck to a board.
+- Hover over a task 'note' to view, edit, or delete the task.
+- Click directly on the task 'note' to quickly edit the name of the task.
+- Press and hold a note to drag and drop it into another status column, changing the status of the task quickly and easily.

+With the Tasks module, you can easily manage your work and stay organized.
+Try it out today!

 <x-warning>
 Note that the *Tasks* board view does not present invoiced and paid tasks, it is more like a "to do list" board for visualizing and managing your current work, rather than a full history view, which the table view is better suited for.